 For many construction projects, recycled concrete is a wonderful material.
 For quality control purposes, it’s necessary to know whether the recycled concrete you’ll be using is from a high or low-density source.
 These two types have different applications.
 Recycled aggregate is a suitable material for use in road construction, as engineered backfill, and as a base material in many other applications.
 Used appropriately, recycled aggregate performs as well or better than primary aggregate!

 Sepro Systems can build a custom portable crushing plant just for you.

 Recycling concrete makes sense from both an environmental and economic perspective.
 The use of recycled aggregate reduces the need for new quarries, reduces energy use associated with transporting primary aggregate material, preserves a non-renewable resource, and can be supplied cheaper by local sources versus primary aggregate.

 Sepro’s team of engineers are experts at creating portable crushing plants to fit your unique needs.
-To learn more about our portable plants or aggregate equipment solutions, contact Sepro Aggregates today.
+To learn more about our portable plants or aggregate equipment solutions, contact Sepro Crushing and Screening today.